Megwana/AetherNet/README.md

 - **Flask receives and processes the data, applying automation rules.**
 - **Web Dashboard subscribes to MQTT topics for real-time visualization.**

+### Frontend
+•
+HTML (HyperText Markup Language): This is the backbone of any website, providing the basic structure and content.
+HTML elements define headings, paragraphs, links, images, and other essential components.

+•
+CSS (Cascading Style Sheets): CSS is used to style the HTML elements, controlling the layout, colors, fonts, and overall visual appearance of the website.
+It ensures that the website is aesthetically pleasing and consistent across different devices.

+•
+JavaScript: While websites are generally less interactive than web apps, JavaScript can still be used to add dynamic elements such as sliders, forms, and simple animations, enhancing the user experience.

+### Back End(Server-Side):

+•
+Web Server: This is the hardware or software that serves the website’s content to users.
+Common web servers include Apache, Nginx, and Microsoft IIS.
+The web server handles requests from users’ browsers and delivers the appropriate HTML, CSS, and JavaScript files.

+•
+Database: Websites often use databases to store and manage content.
+Databases like MySQL, PostgreSQL, or MongoDB can be used to store articles, images, user data, and other content that needs to be dynamically retrieved and displayed on the website.

+•
+Server-Side Processing: Languages like PHP, Python, Ruby, Java, C#, or Node.js are used to create dynamic content and interact with the database.
+For example, a PHP script might retrieve the latest blog posts from a database and format them into HTML to be displayed on the website

+### Types of APIs

+•
+REST (Representational State Transfer): RESTful APIs use HTTP requests to perform CRUD (Create, Read, Update, Delete) operations.
+They are stateless and rely on standard HTTP methods like GET, POST, PUT, and DELETE.

+•
+SOAP (Simple Object Access Protocol): SOAP APIs use XML-based messaging protocols and are known for their robustness and security features.
+They are often used in enterprise-level applications.

+•
+GraphQL: A query language for APIs that allows clients to request specific data, reducing the amount of data transferred over the network.
+It provides more flexibility compared to REST.

+### Key Concepts

+•
+Endpoints: Specific URLs where API services are accessed.
+Each endpoint corresponds to a particular function or resource.

+•
+Authentication and Authorisation: Ensuring that only authorised users can access certain API endpoints.
+Common methods include API keys, OAuth, and JWT (JSON Web Tokens).

+•
+Rate Limiting: Controlling the number of API requests a user can make within a certain time frame to prevent abuse and ensure fair usage.

+### Design Principles to bare in mind learn from the course:

+- Follow best practices such as using consistent naming conventions, versioning your API, and providing clear documentation.

+### Security Considerations

+•
+Data Encryption: Use HTTPS to encrypt data transmitted between the client and the server.

+•
+Input Validation: Validate and sanitise inputs to prevent security vulnerabilities like SQL injection and cross-site scripting (XSS).

+•
+Access Control: Implement role-based access control (RBAC) to restrict access to sensitive endpoints.

+### Best Practices:
+•
+Documentation: Provide comprehensive and clear documentation for your API, including usage examples, error codes, and response formats.

+•
+Testing: Use tools like Postman or automated testing frameworks to thoroughly test your API endpoints.

+•
+Monitoring and Analytics: Implement monitoring tools to track API usage, performance, and errors.

+### Create a Login